Anastrozole (By mouth)

 ArimidexThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to anastrozole, if you are pregnant, or if you have not stopped menstruating (premenopausal).
+Do not use it if you had an allergic reaction to anastrozole, or if you are pregnant.

 How to Use This Medicine:

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.